-XLN Audio remains the most interviewed company on Speakhertz, and for good reason.
-Their flagship product, Addictive Drums, is a huge favorite of mine, and they continue to expand upon it’s appeal with the release of packs like United Pop.
-I recently sat down for a face-t0-face chat with their Project Director and Content Manager, Andreas Mood, to cover more ground about the company and it’s recent releases.
+XLN Audio are the developers behind Addictive Drums, a popular music software that offers it’s user some of the most sophisticated drum sounds of any virtual instrument.
+They continue to expand upon it’s appeal with the release of recent packs like United Pop, and in connection with that I was recently able to sit down for a chat with their Project Director and Content Manager, Andreas Mood, to talk about the company and it’s recent releases.

 Hi Andreas.
-Always a pleasure to be chatting with people from XLN.
-What’s your story on getting started in the music and audio world.
+What’s your story on getting started in the music and audio world?

-I started playing drums at a young age, and during high school I joined punk bands and got into the hardcore scene in the mid-90s, which resulted in my band touring in Sweden a lot.
-We didn’t make a lot of money of it, haha.
-I was 16, and our bass player was 14.
-Everyone had to tell their parents that they were sleeping over at another band member’s house when we hired a driver and went from our hometown Karlstad to Sunlight Studios in Stockholm to record an EP
+I started playing drums at a young age, and in high school I got into the 90s hardcore scene, which resulted in my band touring in Sweden a lot.
+We didn’t make a lot of money of it though (laughs).
+My band was full of teenagers; I was sixteen, and our bass player was fourteen.
+So everyone had to tell their parents they were sleeping over at another band member’s house when we hired a driver to take us from our hometown of Karlstad to Sunlight Studios in Stockholm to record an EP.

-I signed to Warner Chappell as a songwriter after a record deal with my band didn’t work out.
-We'd presented them with material that we recorded with a producer called Anders Oredsson, and got into talks about signing a deal.
-However, we started having issues in the band.
+I later signed to Warner/Chappell as a songwriter after a record deal with my band didn’t work out.
+We had presented them with music that we recorded with a producer called Anders Oredsson, and got into talks about signing a record deal.
+However, we started having issues in the band soon afterwards.
 Our bass player dropped out and we took that pretty hard, so things came to a halt.
-But since I’d played a big part in writing all of our songs, Warner’s publishing arm signed me, and gave me a studio space at Kungsholmen.
-I quit my day-job and tried my hands at mixing and producing for a year.
+But since I’d played a big part in writing all of our songs, Warner’s publishing arm signed me and gave me a studio space at Kungsholmen.
+So I quit my day-job and tried my hands at mixing and producing for a year.

-Around 2005, we got a new CEO at Warner, who came in from Sony.
-He was working with the Cheiron team (Max Martin and Denniz Pop), and wanted to do the same thing at Warner.
-He chose me to be a part of the new team he put together.
-Unfortunately, I ended up walking away from it later down the line, due to problems with our team leader, and entire team dissolved after 6 months, though some of the same members are now a part of Wolf Cousins, which is Shellback’s and Max Martin’s current production team.
+Around 2005, we got a new CEO at Warner who came in from Sony.
+He was working with the Cheiron team and wanted to create a collective at Warner.
+He chose me to be a part of the new group he put together.
+Unfortunately, I ended up walking away from it due to problems with our team leader, and the entire team dissolved after six months, though some of the same members are now a part of Wolf Cousins, which is Shellback’s and Max Martin’s current production team.

 If we’re doing a new pack, we aim to work with the studio’s best people, in addition to ours.
 We let them do what they’re good at, especially if the studio is known for a specific sound.
 Most of those people have been working there for many years, and know what their equipment sounds like.
 In the case of Fairfax Recordings, (formerly Sound City) we were very fortunate to be able to get in there, since it’s no longer a public studio.
 It’s now used as a Fairfax label studio.
-The owner, Kevin Augunas, is signed to a management company in New York, which is the same as Dr Luke is signed to.
+The owner, Kevin Augunas, is signed to the same New York management company as Dr Luke.
 So there were a lot of legal issues that we had to work through to get in there.
-But that's a part of my job, to solve things like that.
+But it’s a part of my job, to solve things like that.

 No, that was simpler, because we didn’t have to go through management.
-United Recording are owned by Sunset Gower, a TV and movie company owned by Hudson Capital.
-They have a of lot studios throughout Hollywood.
+United Recording are owned by Sunset Gower, a TV and movie company owned by Hudson Capital, who have a of lot studios throughout Hollywood.
 They bought United from Allen Sides, when it was called Ocean Way Recording.
 When Hudsen bought it, they changed it back to “United”, which is what it was called when Bill Putnam Sr owned it.
-The rooms are unchanged since 1958, which is cool, and they sound amazing too.
+The rooms are unchanged since 1958 and they sound amazing too.

 Are you particular about the recording consoles you use when make ADpaks, or are you happy to use what the studio provides?

-We use whatever desks that the studio has, as we’re after their sound anyway.
-We don't use much processing.
-Most of the engineers we work with don’t use processing when recording anyway.
-They spend more time tuning kits, and placing mics properly.
-In some cases, we’ve had multiple room mics, and used a compressor on one of the mom mics, but that’s the limits of our processing.
+We use whatever desks the studio has, since we’re after their sound anyway.
+Most of the engineers we work with don’t use processing when recording.
+They spend more time tuning kits and placing mics properly.
+In some cases, we’ve had multiple room mics, and used a compressor on one of the them, but that’s the limits of our processing.

 Have you ever recorded an ADpak to tape?

-We’ve recorded to tape once, with the Indie pack, which was a while ago.
-It was hard.
+We’ve recorded to tape once, with the “Indie“, which was a while ago.
+It was hard though.
 I chose to do it more as an experiment to see if it was possible.
-2-inch tape has a noise level that’s pretty high, which causes problems when playing ghost notes on snares.
-Those notes are so quiet and quick in the way that they're played, which brings the noise up to a ridiculous level.
+Two-inch tape has a noise level that’s pretty high, which causes problems when playing ghost notes on snares.
+Those notes are so quiet and quick, which brings the noise up to a ridiculous level.
 So I had to take precautions.
-We split the patch-bay into the 2 parts, and sent one signal to the tape machine and the other to Pro Tools.
-We ended up using the tape recording, which is something you can actually hear, as it's a bit noisier than the other packs.
+We split the patch-bay into the two parts and sent one signal to the tape machine and the other to Pro Tools.
+We ended up using the tape recording though, which is something you can actually hear, as the “Indie” pack is bit noisier than the other ones.

 The more I talk to engineers in vintage studios, the more I hear that using tape is rare.
-They only turn to it if it's a specific sound that's being asked for.
+They only turn to it if they’re asked to achieve a specific sound by a client.

-Absolutely.
-I’ve actually tried that.
-When we record our packs, we always have a film crew with us.
-We shoot everything when when we soundcheck as well as recording it all in Pro Tools, so we can review it later to learn for our future endeavors.
-I’ve also programmed beats that our drummers played live, and A-B’d between the beats and the real drum recording.
-You can’t hear the difference.
+Absolutely, and I’ve actually confirmed that.
+When we record our packs, we always have a film crew with us who shoot everything, from the soundcheck to the Pro Tools recording, so we can use the footage to learn for our future endeavors.
+I’ve also programmed beats that our drummers played live, and A-B’d between the beats and the real drum recording – you can’t hear the difference.

-I see that you’re now using the Online Installer which wasn’t in AD1.
+I see that you’re now using the XLN Online Installer which wasn’t in “AD1”.
 Does that affect the way you guys deal with piracy at all?

 No, we’re using the same copy-protections system we’ve always used.
 We reached a point where we had to find a way to manage our growing number of products.
-When I came on board, we had only 8 products.
+When I came on board, we had only eight products.
 Now we have 70+.
 Installing all of that on one computer is a hassle, as well as authorizing all of them.
 So the Online Installer was a solution for that.
-You can view all your products, download updates, patches and more.
+You can use it to view all your products and patches, as well as download updates.

-I understand.
-I'm going to touch on a few ADpaks that I like, and you ask you to tell me something interesting about the making of each of them.
-Here we go:
+I’m going to touch on a few ADpaks that I like, and you ask you to tell me something interesting about the making of each of them.

-I’d have to say that the engineer, Nille Perned, was the most interesting thing.
+I’d have to say that the engineer, Nille Perned, was the most interesting part of the process.
 He could hear things that were beyond normal.
 He spent a lot of time with the drummer to get everything perfect.

 What’s your best-selling pack at this point?

-It’s made in the same style as the Fairfax kit, but sounds a bit bigger and more lush.
-Wesley Sideman was the engineer, and he’s the best guy I’ve worked with, ever.
+It’s made in the same style as the “Fairfax” kit, but sounds a bit bigger and more lush.
+Wesley Sideman was the engineer, and he’s the best guy I’ve worked with.
 He’s in another league of engineering.